Blog post

 Store operations, Customer experience

 We’ve all been there.
 You’re in a hurry but need to grab something from a store.
 It should be a case of you’re in and out before you know it.
-But instead there’s lines at every checkout and they’re not even moving quickly.
+But instead, there are lines at every checkout and they’re not even moving quickly.
 You sigh and give it - it’s going to have to wait.

 Self-checkout in retail is easier to implement than many people think.